babasamo2001/ETL-and-Analysis-of-Airline-Baggage-Complaints/Readme.txt

    	 -extract data from data lake into Databricks cluster for cleaning and transformation -clean and tranform the data in Databricks
-   	 -load the cleaned and tranformed data back into the file storage system (Data Lake) from Databricks -perform data modeling (normalizing the source dataset table and setting dependencies for the fact and dimension tables) using Power BI Desktop
+   	 -load the cleaned and tranformed data back into the file storage system (Data Lake) from Databricks -perform data modeling (normalizing the source dataset table and setting relationships for the fact and dimension tables) using Power BI Desktop
 	 -perform data analysis using Power BI Desktop -report the analysis result via visuals using Power BI Desktop